-Which city is cheaper, Acadia National Park or Baltimore?
+Which place is cheaper, Acadia National Park or Baltimore?

 These are the overall average travel costs for the two destinations.